 For these savory napoleons, wonton wrappers are sprinkled with coarse salt, baked, then layered with herbed ricotta cheese.
-A basil sprig, black-olive slice, and wedge of shiny roasted red pepper form a topknot.

 - Yield: Makes 2 dozen